kevinkkk0321/Udacity_self-driving-car-nanodegree/Project3_Traffic-Sign-Classifier/writeup_template.md

 The code for making predictions on my final model is located in the cell "Predict the Sign Type for Each Image".

-To sum up, the accuracy aren't good, but I'm not sure why the model is all 100% sure for its prediction, instead of different percentages between multiple images.

 For the first image, the model is sure that this is a No entry sign, and it's correct.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|